Imago

 Watch What’s Trending Now!

 “Executives at the NFL are irritated.
-That deal irritated them,” John Ourand said on Andrew Marchand’s podcast.
+That deal irritated them,” journalist John Ourand said on Andrew Marchand’s podcast.
 “The idea that NBC is paying more for Sunday Night Basketball than for Sunday Night Football.
 These are people and personalities, and it makes the executives at the NFL crazy that that happens.
-So could they come in and just start to turn the screw because of that NBA deal?”
+So could they come in and just start to turn the (knob) because of that NBA deal?”

-NBC is currently paying the NFL around $2 billion per year for its exclusive rights to Sunday Night Football, a handful of playoff games and the Super Bowl once every four years.
+NBC is currently paying the NFL around $2 billion per year for its exclusive rights to Sunday Night Football, a handful of playoff games, and the Super Bowl once every four years.
 The deal was signed in 2021, but the 11-year extension came into effect just a couple of years ago in 2023.

 NBA vs NFL Viewership